feinwc/feinwc/README.md

-- 👋 Hi, I’m @feinwc
+- 👋 Hi, I’m @feinwc >> 📫 Reach Me >> paipufei@hotmail.com
 - 👀 I’m interested in learning, Yoga, hiking, simply eating!
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently working as a Senior Data Analyst at Burberry
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 feinwc/feinwc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.